 Method 1: VidNotes Screen Record Workflow

-- Record your screen while the video plays (same tools as Udemy method above)
+- Record your screen while it plays (same tools as the Udemy method)

-- Import the recording to VidNotes (iOS app, web app, or Chrome extension)
+- Import the recording to VidNotes (iOS, web, or Chrome extension)

 - VidNotes transcribes and generates study materials